SimonScholz/simonscholz.github.io/content/tutorials/fishshell/fishshell.md

 vgWort: ''
 ---

-Fishshell is an alternative shell for linux, which comes with better content assist, a history of commands and many additional features contributed via plugins.
+Fish shell is an alternative shell for linux, which comes with better content assist, a history of commands and many additional features contributed via plugins.

-The official fishshell website can be found here: https://fishshell.com/
+The official fish shell website can be found here: https://fishshell.com/

 # Install fish